Publications

 Group highlights

-(For a full list of publications see below or go to CityU Scholars, ORCID iD: 0000-0002-9976-1605)
+(For a full list of publications see below or go to CityU Scholars, ORCID: 0000-0002-9976-1605)

 Binding specificities of human RNA-binding proteins toward structured and linear RNA sequences